Link to Care After Cancer Welcome, Guest!

 The way Favorites are saved depends on the type of Favorite you wish to save:

-• CME: On the CME module page and on the CME Certificate page there will be a star icon star icon near the top-right corner of the page.
+• CME: On the CME module page there will be a star icon star icon near the top-right corner of the page.
 Click on the star to save the CME to your Favorites.

-• QuickFact: At the bottom of the QuickFact page, there will be a star icon star icon.
+• QuickFact: At the top of QuickFact page, there will be a star icon star icon.
 Simply click the star to save the QuickFact to your Favorites.

-• Resource: When viewing the Resources page, the far-right column of each Resource has a "plus" icon plus icon.
+• Resource: When viewing the Resources page, the far-right column of each Resource has a star icon star icon.
 Simply click the icon and the Resource will be added to your Favorites.

 Login to your SurvivorLink™ account.
-There are two ways to delete Favorites: (1) Select "My Favorites" from the left navigation menu.
+Select "My Favorites" from the Toolbox.
 A list of your Favorites will appear.
-Delete the Favorite by clicking the red "X" icon delete icon next to the Favorite and it will be deleted from your list.
-(2) Click on the "My Account" link near the top of the page.
-Click on "Manage Favorites" and a list of your current Favorites will be displayed.
-To delete a Favorite, simply click the red "X" icon delete icon next to the Favorite and it will be deleted from your list.
+Delete the Favorite by clicking the trash can icon delete icon next to the Favorite and it will be deleted from your list.

 Privacy